 Levels of Support offered as part of the graduated response:

-The first stage of SEN Support is 'targeted support' .
+The first stage of SEND Support is 'targeted support' .
 When this happens the child is provided with interventions & strategies by the class teacher that is additional to or different from those provided by the usual differentiated curriculum.
-Information is collected from the class teacher, specialist teacher (SENCo), parent/carer and any other professional working with the child.
+Information is collected from the class teacher, specialist teacher (SENDCo), parent/carer and any other professional working with the child.

 Sometimes 'specialist support' will be necessary.
 Professionals from external agencies will see the child, so that they can advise teachers on fresh targets and accompanying strategies, provide more specialist assessments that can inform planning and the measuring of progress.

-The Education Health Care Plan replaces the old "Statement of Provision" and anyone currently on a Statement of Provision will be transferred to an Education Health Care Plan following a schedule set out by the local authority.
+The Education Health Care Plan replaces the old "Statement of Provision" and any pupil on a Statement of Provision will have been transferred to an Education Health Care Plan by April 2018.

-Provision Plan (PP) & Education Health Care Plan (EHC)
+Provision Plan (PP) & Education Health Care Plan (EHCP)

 Children who are working at a level significantly above that of a child of a similar age may also be described as having Special Educational Needs (“More Able Child” ~ working roughly a year ahead of age related expectations or “Gifted & Talented” ~ working roughly two years ahead of age related expectations or having a special talent e.g. creative/physical ability).